kcue/PeekPeekProject/README.md

 ## CSS Precedence
 If you make a change to the CSS, and it doesn’t effect the element, make sure that there are no “!important” attributes being assigned to that element.
 Some breakpoints set attributes as “!important” to override traditional css precedences

+## Email form not sending
+THe EMailJS servers tend to go down from time to time.
+It specifies that the token has expired, however this is their way of saying that their server is down

 # Credits and Achnowledgements
 Thank you Professor Ziv for the opportunity to work with project Sponsors and get real world experiences that can be used on our resumes!